-The Tommy Norton TSHD is anticipated to relocate annually approximately 200,000 – 300,000m3 of clean oceanic sand predominantly from the Lakes Entrance Bar.
-There will also be some minor maintenance dredging of the inner channels.
+The Tommy Norton TSHD annually relocates approximately 200,000 – 300,000m3 of clean oceanic sand predominantly from the Lakes Entrance Bar and also conducts minor maintenance dredging of the inner channels when required.

-The TSHD will be available to work year round, however will only dredge when maintenance trigger levels have been reached and/or when local weather and tidal conditions allow.
+The TSHD is available to work year round, however only dredges when maintenance trigger levels have been reached and/or when local weather and tidal conditions allow.
 A TSHD activity report is regularly updated to report on the planned and actual works of the dredging program at Lakes Entrance.

 Regular surveys of the Bar and the inner channels are available on the Bathymetric Surveys section of this website once they have been completed.

 The Department of Environment issued Gippsland Ports a 10-year sea dumping permit to continue TSHD maintenance dredging of the Bar and inner channels.
 This permit covers the period 2013 through to 2023.